Mobil Oil Corporation: Mobil in Canada

 A Mobil gas station in Regina, Saskatchewan outside a Real Canadian Superstore.

-In April 2017, Loblaw Companies sold its network of 213 gas stations (all of which are attached to its various grocery store locations with the exception of its McKercher Drive and Edinburgh Place location off 8th Street East in Saskatoon, Saskatchewan, which the pumps at that one is operated by a 7-Eleven location that was converted to Mobil in the summer of 2023) to Brookfield Business Partners.
+In April 2017, Loblaw Companies sold its network of 213 gas stations (all of which are attached to its various grocery store locations) to Brookfield Business Partners.
 Brookfield (operating as BG Fuels) announced that it would license the Mobil brand from ExxonMobil for use on these locations, making them a sister to Imperial Oil's network of Esso-branded gas stations in Canada.
-As part of the sale agreement, the Mobil stations continue to offer Loblaw's PC Optimum rewards program (which Esso also joined the following year).
+As part of the sale agreement, the Mobil stations continue to offer Loblaw's PC Optimum rewards program; Esso itself would also join PC Optimum the following year.

 BG Fuels stated that it would open further Mobil stations beyond the Loblaw properties.
 BG Fuels later merged with Greenergy, and adopted the new brand Waypoint for convenience stores associated with its fuel properties.
 In 2023, Greenergy sold its Canadian retail operations to Global Fuels.
+7-Eleven has also begun to franchise Mobil for selected locations, as part of a phase-out of 7-Eleven-branded gas stations in selected provinces in favour of national brands.